NCBI-Hackathons/Virus_Domains/README.md

 This tool finds already known viral sequences and viruses-like proteins and discovers knew Viral Protein Domains in any single genome or metagenome sequence pool.

-#WORKFLOW
-1. Detecting NGS sequences for virus using MMseq2 k-mer based algorithm for protin detection
-2. Assemble matched reads using Abyss
-3. Characterize known sequences and their aboundaces
-4. Visuaize viral content, taxonomy and geographical origin

 git clone https://github.com/NCBI-Hackathons/Virus_Domains